Curriculum Vitae

 Refereed journal articles and book chapters

 • “Part of the Solution?
-Indigenous Apprentices and the Unionized Building Trades – The Way of the International Union of Operating Engineers, Local 793,” Labour / Le Travail (under peer review)
+Indigenous Apprentices and the Unionized Building Trades – The Way of the International Union of Operating Engineers, Local 793,” Labour / Le Travail (Spring 2024)

 • “Breaking the News: Portuguese Lusotropicalist Public Relations and Lobbying in the United States, 1961-4,” Portuguese Studies Review 29: 2 (Winter 2021): 197-232